Divya15566/Prasunet_AD_04/README.md

 # prasunet_AD_04
-This repository contains a classic Tic Tac Toe game implemented in kotlin.

-1.It offers a simple, yet interactive gameplay experience between two players, human vs. human.
-2.The game features a graphical user interface.
-3.The game includes features such as turn-based gameplay, automatic win detection, and the ability to reset the game for a new match.
-4.Tracks the state of the board, ensuring valid moves and preventing overwriting of existing marks.
+TIC-TAC-TOE APP

+This repository contains the source code for a simple Tic Tac Toe game application built for Android using Kotlin.
+The app allows two players to compete against each other by taking turns placing their symbols (X or O) on a 3x3 grid.

+Features:

+1. Two-player gameplay with "X" and "O" symbols.
+2. Functionality to place symbols on the grid.
+3. Win detection for horizontal, vertical, and diagonal lines.
+4. Reset button to start a new game.
+5. Clean and user-friendly interface.

+Tech Stack:

+1. Kotlin
+2. Android Studio